cvat-ai/cvat/datumaro/docs/user_manual.md

 ### Merge projects

-This command combines multiple Projects into one and does somewhat opposite actions to the `filter` command.
+This command combines multiple Projects into one.

 Usage: